Design and Analysis of Switchback Experiments: Introduction

+\textbf{Roadmap}.
 The paper is structured as follows.
-In Section~\ref{sec:Definitions} we define the notations, the assumptions, and the assignment mechanism that we focus on, which is referred to as the \emph{regular switchback experiments}.
+In Section~\ref{sec:Definitions} we define the notations, the assumptions, and the assignment mechanism that we focus on, which we will refer to as the regular switchback experiments.
 In Section~\ref{sec:MinimaxOptimization}, we discuss how to design an effective regular switchback experiment under the minimax rule.
-We cast the design problem as a minimax robust optimization problem.
-We identify the worst-case adversarial strategy, establish structural results, and then explicitly find the optimal design.
-In Section~\ref{sec:InferenceAndTesting}, we discuss how to perform inference and conduct statistical testing based on the results obtained from an optimally designed switchback experiments.
+The design is optimal with respect to (i) the optimal treatment assignment probability, and (ii) the randomization frequency and randomization points.
+We cast the design problem as a minimax discrete optimization problem, identify the worst-case adversarial strategy, establish structural results, and then explicitly find the optimal design.
+In Section~\ref{sec:InferenceAndTesting}, we discuss how to perform inference and conduct statistical testing based on the results obtained from an optimally designed switchback experiment.
 We propose an exact test for sharp null hypotheses, and an asymptotic test for testing the average treatment effect.
-We provide $p$-values and construct confidence intervals based on such two hypotheses tests.
-In Section~\ref{sec:Misspecifiedm}, we discuss cases when carryover effects are misspecified.
-We show that our estimation and inference still remain valid, with only a little more variance.
-In Section~\ref{sec:Numerical}, we run simulations to test the correctness and effectiveness of our proposed experiments under various simulation setups.
-In Section~\ref{sec:PracticalImplications}, we discuss how to conduct hypothesis testing to identify the true order of carryover effects.
-We give empirical illustrations on how to conduct a switchback experiment in practice.
-All the proofs can be found in the Appendix.
+We also discuss how to make inference when the carryover effect is misspecified, and how to conduct hypothesis testing to identify the true order of the carryover effect.
+In Section~\ref{sec:Numerical}, we run simulations to test the correctness and effectiveness of our proposed theoretical results under various simulation setups.
+In Section~\ref{sec:PracticalImplications}, we give empirical illustrations on how to conduct a switchback experiment in practice and conclude with limitations which may lead to future research directions.
+All technical proofs are in the Appendix.